kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 create below.

 :::info Note
-As such, Kùzu can be viewed as a relational system that provides object-oriented modeling capabilities over your tables, allowing you to express graph-based paths and patterns very efficiently in Cypher, the query language implemented by Kùzu.
+As such, Kùzu can be viewed as a relational system that provides graph modeling capabilities over your tables, allowing you to express graph-based paths and patterns very efficiently in Cypher, the query language implemented by Kùzu.
 :::